 The applicant has the right to appeal against the decision of the Practice to refuse access to their information.
-This appeal should be made to Julia Boyd, Practice Manager.
+This appeal should be made to the practice manager.

 If an applicant is unhappy with the outcome of their access request, the following complaints channels should be offered: